clubajax/dom/README.md

 `dom` has no dependencies.

-## Comes with Stub Included!

-The benefit of using `dom` exclusively in your code, is it comes complete with a "dom stub", which can be substituted in Node.js unit tests.

-The stub is as described, a stub, meaning most of the functions are NOOPs.
-But there are a few functions that work as mocks, meaning they are functional with dummy/partial data.
-Simple objects are returned as dom nodes, which should result to truthy in tests.
-These simple objects have an `innerHTML` getter/setter so text comparisons can also be done.
-They also keep track of their children and parent nodes, so some DOM manipulation can be simulated.

-It is reccomended that the stub/dom.js should be looked over to learn of its full functionality.

 ## The `dom` function

 `dom` is the main function, and has several more functions attached to that function.
 So you can